-Regulation 14E (Rules 14e-1 to 14f-1) cover a slew of tender offer rules, each detailed and specific.
+Regulation 14E (Rules 14e-1 to 14f-1) covers a slew of tender offer rules, each detailed and specific.
 For example, it is against the law for a person to announce a tender offer if he or she doesn't reasonably have a belief that they will have the funds available to them to consummate the deal, if accepted, because this would result in wild fluctuations of the stock price, making market manipulation easier.

 Furthermore, it would reduce faith investors and business managers had in the capital markets because people would have to wonder if a tender offer was legitimate or not every time they received word their company had been subject to one, distracting everyone involved.